hrgraf/pizmidi/README.md

 (The expected MIDI CC ID for CategoryEnc/CategoryBtn/PresetEnc/PresetBtn are 112/113/114/115.
 This is the default configuration at least on my Arturia Laboratory MIDI keyboard.)

+## midiFromJoystick (translates XInput to MIDI)
+Use your Joystick/Gamepad/Game controller to generate MIDI events (Note On/Off, Pitch Bench, Sustain, Portamento, Expression Controller, Program Change, Bank Select).
+Proof-of-concept for Xbox360 controllers (XInput).
+If your Joystick/Gamepad/Game controller is not XInput compatible, use the free and configurable XOutput tool.

+## Download / install
-Download the Windows 10 VST2 plug-in as either 32-bit or 64-bit DLL (binary) at https://github.com/hrgraf/pizmidi/releases.
+Download the Windows 10 VST2 plug-ins as either 32-bit or 64-bit DLL (binary) at https://github.com/hrgraf/pizmidi/releases.